truongng201/truongng201/README.md

 - Machine Learning and Language Processing
 - DevOps and Cloud Computing
 - Full-Stack Software engineering

+## 🚀 Favorite Quote

+>"Do or do not, there is no try." - Yoda

 ## 📫 Technologies and Tools